 5. What kind of documentation will you need from your new providers (i.e., state and funding source requirements)?

 Remember the old saying, “Rome was not built in a day.”
-Multi-disciplinary service delivery works best when time, care, and research is put into developing a team that works well together and whose primary goals is to meet the needs of the client as a cohesive and cooperative group.
-If you find that there are barriers stopping your organizations from adding services directly, we encourage you to reach out to other organizations within your community to partner together.
+Multidisciplinary service delivery works best when time, care, and research is put into developing a team that works well together and whose primary goal is to meet the needs of the client as a cohesive and cooperative group.
+If you find barriers preventing your organization from adding services directly, we encourage you to partner with other organizations within your community.
 For example, an ABA center may partner with a speech therapy company and invite the speech therapists to provide co-treatment in their ABA center.
-Over time, organizations may find that this method works best for them, but they may also continue to work towards their original goal of providing multiple services under their single organization.
+Over time, organizations may find that this method works best for them, while they continue to work towards their original goal of providing multiple services under their single organization.